lizmat/raku-all-modules/github/p6-pdf/PDF-Lite-p6/README.md

 for 1 ... $pdf.page-count -> $page-no {
     say "page: $page-no";
     my $page = $pdf.page: $page-no;
+    # get all X-Objects (images and forms) on the page
     my %object = $page.resources('XObject');

     # also report on images embedded in the page content